THE ART OF XINGYI BOXING

 Your right foot begins, the elbow going forward.
 This is the exchanging of steps.

 Punch from the center, putting the power of your whole body into the hand.
 Your hand acts through your mind and your mind acts through your hand.
 Advance with body and step so that in each step and punch, when one part moves, all parts move along with it.
 The key to issuing power is that when one part grasps in, the whole body grasps in, and when one part reaches out, the whole body reaches out.
 Grasp in all the way to your root, and reach out all the way with an advance.
-It is like a cannon tightly wrapped, which shoots that much more powerfully.
+It is like a cannon that has been tightly packed, which will then shoot that much more powerfully.

-Regardless of what kind of attack, be it lifting up, pressing down, scraping, spinning, slashing, thrusting, hatcheting, elbowing, using the forearm, hip-slapping, headbutting, or whether it is advancing, retreating, the front hand and foot the same, the front hand and foot opposite, or whether it be forward or back, left or right, up or down, the various means of attack should all flow continuously one after the other.
+Regardless of what kind of attack, be it lifting up, pressing down, scraping, spinning, slashing, thrusting, hatcheting, elbowing, shouldering, striking with the hip, headbutting, or whether it is done while advancing or retreating, with the front hand and foot the same, the front hand and foot opposite, or whether it be forward or back, left or right, up or down, the various means of attack should all flow continuously one after the other.

 When your hands go forth and are the first to occupy the “main entrance”, this is called skill.

 Your joints should be coordinated.
 If they are not coordinated, there will be no power.
 When grabbing, the hand should be nimble.
-If it is not nimble, there will be randomness.
+If it is not nimble, the opponent will adjust his position and get away.
 When attacking, the hand should be quick.
 If it is not quick, it will be too late.
 When lifting, the hand should be lively.
 If it is not lively, it will not be quick.
 When striking, the hand should be followed upon.
 If it is not followed, there will be no reinforcements.
 Your intent should be poisonous.
 If there is no poison, there will be no precision.
-Feet and hands should be lively.
-If they are not lively, it will be risky.
-Your mind should be shrewd.
-If it is not shrewd, you will get tricked.
+Your feet and hands should be lively.
+If not lively, you will be taking risks.
+Keep your mind sharp.
+If not, you will get tricked.

 When attacking, you should have the fierceness of a seizing eagle.
 All that is seen outside is your skin, but within there is boldness.
 When the moment comes, act with skill.
 Never fear nor hesitate.
 Be both careful and courageous.
 Show a kind face to mask your vicious intent.
 In stillness, be like a scholar.
 In movement, be like a thunderclap.